inveniosoftware/react-searchkit/docs/docs/components/sort.md

 * **values** `Array`

   A list of possible values, where each value has the format `{ text: "Newest", sortBy: "<field name>", sortOrder: "<value>" }`.
-  A `default` and `defaultOnEmptyString` fields can be provided to choose the default value.
-Otherwise, the first value is set as default.

 * **renderElement** `function` *optional*